A. IDLE instruction is executed to put the device into HALT mode.

 G. When CLKIN to the core is enabled, the device will respond to the interrupt (if enabled), after a latency.
 The HALT mode is now exited.

 H. Normal operation resumes.

-I. From the time the IDLE instruction is executed to place the device into low-power mode, wakeup should not be initiated until at least 4 OSCCLK cycles have elapsed.Figure 6-50 HALT Wake-Up Using GPIOn
+I. From the time the IDLE instruction is executed to place the device into low-power mode (LPM), wakeup should not be initiated until at least 4 OSCCLK cycles have elapsed.Figure 5-49 HALT Mode Wakeup Using GPIOn